ThatsNoelle/ThatsNoelle/README.md

 # 👋
 Hey !
 I am Noelle :3 ! \
-I'm 18 y.o and my pronouns are **she/her**.
+I'm 18 y.o. and my pronouns are **she/her**.

-I am a french 🇫🇷 student currently studying on Dijon, at the IUT of Dijon, learning Computer Science.
+I am a french 🇫🇷 student currently studying Computer Science at Iut of Dijon.

 I love to create tools, automating stuffs with code and modding some games !